 Kazunari Hattori says that he can often sense the moment in which a design is completed; I believe that to be the epitome of zi.
-Most design I have seen by Hattori possesses intense zi; his innate talent offers a possible explanation that zi originates from the unruliness with which humans were born.
-The work of some young creators also possess a strong zi; as does music created by natives who still live in the wild or the jungle, even though their works might be considered very rustic from a commercial standpoint.
+Most of the designs I have seen by Hattori possesse intense zi; his innate talent offers a possible explanation that zi originates from the unruliness with which humans were born.
+The works of some young creators also process a strong zi; as does music created by natives who still live in the wild or the jungle, even though their works might be considered very rustic from a commercial standpoint.

 What we can be certain of is that there is a clear separation between zi and form; the latter is merely a means through which the former is achieved.
 Therefore, zi has nothing to do with style, and I must reiterate that it also has nothing to do with technique and aesthetics, even though these things are often confusing and impeding to one another.